 The National Department of Public Works provides the municipality annually with a R1 million Conditional Grant.
 The conditional grant projects for the current financial year were designed in a way that would add value to the surrounding communities, as well as to provide exposure and skills transfer to beneficiaries.
-The 2013/2014 conditional projects were:
+The 2014/2015 conditional projects were:

-- Community Emergency response teams (CERT) in Op die Berg, Prince Alfred's Hamlet, Ceres, Wolseley and Tulbagh (30 people).
-Skills transfer occurred where the teams were trained in a basic firefighting course.
-The CERT teams also obtained exposure with constructing fire breaks and community profiling. - Painting of municipal buildings in the Pine Forest resort (20 people).
-Resort chalets and related facilities were painted, which can lead to an improvement of the overall perception of the resort. - After hours cleaning of main streets in Tulbagh, Wolseley, Ceres, Prince Alfred's Hamlet, Op die Berg
+- Painting of municipal buildings in the Pine Forest resort (20 people).
+Resort chalets and related facilities were painted, which can lead to an improvement of the overall perception of the resort. - After hours cleaning of main streets in Tulbagh, Wolseley, Ceres, Prince Alfred's Hamlet, Op die Berg (25 people).

-- (25 people).
 All the main streets in the Witzenberg towns are being cleaned from 15:00pm till 20:00pm every Wednesday to Friday.
-This initiative results in a cleaner town and business environment. - EPWP data management assistance (1 person).
+This initiative results in a cleaner town and business environment.

+- EPWP workers were also used to clean Parks and keep town entrants tidy and neat. - EPWP data management assistance (1 person).
 The project entails the effective administration and coordination of the conditional grant projects.
 It also provide the individual with administration and project management skills.